 Trump sets goal to create US military Space Force by 2020

-Critics view the creation of a Space Force as an unnecessary and expensive bureaucratic endeavor and scoff at comparisons to the foundation of the Air Force in 1947.
+Critics view the creation of a Space Force as an unnecessary and expensive bureaucratic endeavour and scoff at comparisons to the establishment of the Air Force in 1947.

-"Ultimately, Congress must act to establish this new department, which will organize, train and equip the United States Space Force," Pence said.
+The Space Force would be responsible for a range of crucial space-based U.S. military capabilities, which include everything from satellites enabling the Global Positioning System (GPS) to sensors that help track missile launches.

+"The next generation of Americans to confront the emerging threats in the boundless expanse of space will be wearing the uniform of the United States of America," he said, adding that Congress must now act to establish and fund the department.

+Trump, the champion of the plan, tweeted: "Space Force all the way!"

-Pence's remarks was timed to coincide with the release of a Pentagon report outlining the steps needed to create a Space Force, something it does not have the power to do on its own.
+Their remarks were timed to coincide with the release of a Pentagon report outlining the steps needed to create a Space Force, something it does not have the power to do on its own.

-The Pentagon report, however, included a plan to create a unified combatant command, known as the U.S. Space Command, by the end of 2018, according to a copy reviewed by Reuters.
+The Pentagon report included interim steps including creating a unified combatant command, known as the U.S. Space Command, by the end of 2018, according to a copy reviewed by Reuters.
 U.S. Defense Secretary Jim Mattis threw his support behind that idea on Tuesday.

-The Pentagon report, however, recommended that the unified command be in the hands of the Air Force for now.
-The Air Force currently oversees some of the most critical space-based capabilities.
+The Pentagon report recommended that for now the unified command be in the hands of the Air Force, which currently oversees some of the most critical space-based capabilities.

-"Initially the Department will recommend that the Air Force Space Command commander be dual-hatted as commander of the unified command," the report said.

 "It is becoming a contested war fighting domain and we have to adapt to that reality," Mattis said as he introduced Pence.